Positive Displacement Pumps: 10 Important Facts You Should Know Before Buying One

 9. These pumps are best suited to handle high-viscosity fluids.

-For more detailed information on positive displacement pumps and to get professional advice on choosing the right type to suit your needs, please reach out to us.
+For more detailed information on these pumps and to get professional advice on choosing the right type to suit your needs, please reach out to us.
 At Vissers Sales Corp, we specialize in a variety of advisory and installation services, all designed to help you get the most out of your liquid handling equipment.